-For a free legal consultation with a tire blowout accidents lawyer serving McAllen, call 800-777-7777
+For a free legal consultation with a Tire Blowout Accidents lawyer serving McAllen, call 877-239-4878

-Texas Tire Laws Mandates All Drivers Must Upkeep Safe Tire Conditions
+Texas Tire Laws Mandate All Drivers Must Upkeep Safe Tire Conditions

 The Texas Department of Public Safety (TxDPS) states that all vehicles must have tires “in proper and safe condition with a minimum depth of 2/32 of an inch.”